liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/15-database-not-ready.markdown

 If you start your database server and application server at the same time,
 @product@ might try connecting to the data source before the database is ready.
 By default, @product@ doesn't retry connecting to the database; it just fails.
-Now it provides a way to avoid this situation: database connection retries.
+But there is a way to avoid this situation: database connection retries.

 1. Create a `portal-ext.properties` file in your [Liferay Home](/discover/deployment/-/knowledge_base/7-1/installing-liferay#liferay-home)